hodlwallet/jobs/README.md

-# Hodl Wallet jobs post
+# Hodl Wallet jobs

-Here we gonna store all the posts we are doing to hire.
+Here we gonna publish all the posts we are doing to hire.

 # Languages